An advertiser's gimmick, designed to make expensive items or services seem cheap.

 - Played with in an episode of The Office (US).
 Michael Scott buys an insurance policy that is "...only a cup of coffee an hour."

-- Politicians are fond of this one.
-Some change they are proposing will generate revenue or savings of X billions of dollars — over 10 years.
+- Some change politicians are proposing will generate revenue or savings of X billions of dollars — over 10 years.